Lartu/coraldb/README.md

 Programs can connect to CoralDB to access the database system using its port and IP address (`localhost` for local systems).
 To communicate with
 CoralDB, 6 commands can be used, sent via a normal TCP socket stream.
 Sent messages **must** be terminated using the `\r\n` character sequence.
+Also, messages may not contain the `\r\n` character sequence, even within quotes.
 Messages sent by CoralDB always end with said character sequence, too.

 A client must establish a new connection to CoralDB every time it wants to store a different value.